Technical brewers manage the beer-making process in order to ensure the high quality and consistency of the end product

 Once you've gained significant experience, it's possible to set up your own microbrewery.
 Find out more about self-employment.

 The websites of individual breweries may advertise jobs.

 Specialist recruitment agencies, such as Carling Partnership, also advertise vacancies.

 Larger breweries offer structured training programmes, which may involve visiting other production sites to gain an insight into how the whole business functions.
 In smaller breweries you may need to look for relevant training with external organisations yourself.

 The IBD, for example, offers a range of training courses to develop your knowledge and experience.
 These include an Essentials in Brewing course and General Certificates and Diplomas in brewing, distilling and packaging; and its highest professional qualification, the Master Brewer qualification, aimed at experienced brewers.
 The course covers five modules, relevant to international brewing practices.
 For more information on available courses, see IBD Qualifications.

-It's also possible to work towards chartered scientist (CSci) status, which can help your career progression.
-For full details, see the Science Council website.
+You can also work towards chartered scientist (CSci) status, which can help your career progression.
+For full details, see the Science Council.

 With experience, it's possible to move into the role of senior or lead brewer.
 From there, there are opportunities to progress to the role of departmental manager, head brewer or technical director.
 These more advanced roles usually involve a move away from hands-on brewing and plant tasks to staff management and strategic issues.

 A range of factors affects the career development opportunities available, including the size and scope of the brewery you work for.
 You may need to move breweries or be prepared to relocate in order to further your career.

 If you're aiming at senior posts, you need to have an aptitude for business and must be comfortable leading a team of specialists.
 For example, an understanding of financial data systems is important for a departmental manager and vital for a head brewer.